emird147/First-Step/README.md

       ```
    pip install openai
       ```
+2. Install the fpdf library by running the following command in your terminal.
+       ```
+   pip install fpdf
+      ```
 3. Open main.py and run the program.
 4. A GUI (graphical user interface) will pop up and you can fill out your information in the corresponding entries.
 5. Once you've completed the form, press the submit button to download your resume in a PDF form.